RobertAndion/Discord_Music_Bot/README.md

 ### Dependancies:
 You must have java 11 (or java 13) for lavalink.
+The bot is written in and requires Python3
 You must install python-dotenv, discord.py and lavalink.py links are listed below. https://pypi.org/project/python-dotenv/ https://pypi.org/project/discord.py/